MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/reference-architecture-lamna.md

 ### Data management landing zone

 A critical concept for every cloud-scale analytics implementation is having one data management landing zone.
 This subscription contains resources that will be shared across all of the landing zones.
 This includes shared networking components, like a firewall and private DNS zones.
-It also includes resources for data and cloud governance, such as Azure Policy and Azure Purview.
+It also includes resources for data and cloud governance.
+Microsoft Purview and Databricks Unity Catalogue have been deployed as services at tenant level.

 ### Patient data landing zone